Virtualization-projects/ui-for-docker-wiki/Running-UI-for-Docker.md

-## Run DockerUI as a container on a Docker host (Boot2Docker on OS X)
+## Run UI for Docker as a container on a Docker host (Boot2Docker or docker-machine on OS X)
 To create a new image and start a container with it:
 ```
 grunt run  # or run-dev for auto-reloading when source files change